7 money-related things I regret doing

-1. Took out a loan to buy a brand-new car.
+1. I took out a loan to buy a brand-new car.
 I bought it with the idea that it would be reliable, and it turned out to be a lemon.
 (I think it needed 3 clutches in 4 years, and 2 brake jobs?)
 Plus, it instantly depreciated.
 I was very happy to sell that thing.

 2. Got a check from a 401(k) when I left a job, and used it to buy…I have no idea what.